wielandmichele/TOF-MRA-images/README.md

-# 👩‍⚕️💻 Using 3D CNNs for predicting therapy outcomes in stroke patients using TOF-MRA images.
+# 👩‍⚕️💻 Leveraging 3D CNNs for predicting therapy outcomes in stroke patients using TOF-MRA images.

 This repository contains the 💻 code I used in my Bachelor's thesis and is structured as follows: